 A defect in the lining of the bladder might cause interstitial cystitis.
 Normally, the lining protects the bladder wall from the toxic effects of urine.
 In about 70% of the people who have interstitial cystitis, the protective layer of the bladder is “leaky.”
 This may let urine irritate the bladder wall, causing interstitial cystitis.

-Your doctor may also refer you to a urologist (a doctor whose specialty is problems of the urinary tract).
-The urologist may use a special scope (called a cytoscope) to look inside your bladder for inflammation, pinpoint bleeding or ulcers.
+Your doctor may also refer you to a urologist.
+This is a doctor whose specializes in problems of the urinary tract.
+The urologist may use a special scope (called a cytoscope) to look inside your bladder.
+He or she will look for inflammation, for ulcers, or to pinpoint bleeding.
 These things could indicate that you have interstitial cystitis.

 There is no cure for interstitial cystitis.
 You may need to try several treatments or a combination of treatments before you notice an improvement in your symptoms.
 Most people feel better after trying one or more of the following treatments:

-Bladder distention.
+- Bladder distention.
 Under anesthesia, a doctor overfills your bladder with gas or fluid.
 This stretches the walls of the bladder.
-Doctors are not sure exactly why distension helps.
-It may make your bladder be able to hold more urine.
+Doctors are not sure exactly why this helps.
+It may make your bladder better able to hold more urine.
 It may also interfere with the pain signals sent by nerves in the bladder.

-Bladder instillation.
+- Bladder instillation.
 During a bladder instillation, a catheter (a thin tube) is used to fill your bladder with liquid medicine.
 You hold the medicine inside your bladder for a few seconds to 15 minutes.
 Then the liquid is released through urination.
-Treatments are given every one to two weeks for six to eight weeks.
+Treatments are given every 1 to 2 weeks for 6 to 8 weeks.
 The treatment can be repeated as needed.

-Physical therapy and biofeedback.
+- Physical therapy.
 People who have interstitial cystitis may have painful spasms of pelvic floor muscles.
 If you have muscle spasms, you can learn exercises to help strengthen and relax your pelvic floor muscles.

-TENS (this stands for "transcutaneous electrical nerve stimulation").
+- TENS (transcutaneous electrical nerve stimulation).
 You can use a TENS machine to put mild electrical pulses into your body through special wires.
 Some doctors think that electrical pulses increase blood flow to the bladder.
 The increased blood flow strengthens the muscles that help control the bladder.
 It also releases hormones that block pain.